MIvanchev/HitmanC47TimingFix/README.md

 Download the latest [`patcher.exe`](https://github.com/MIvanchev/HitmanC47TimingFix/releases/download/2022-10-23-15-30/patcher.exe) to the game's directory (it should be in the same directory as `hitman.exe`) and run it by double clicking.
 If you're not on Windows run it through Wine.
 The patcher will tell you how the patching went.
+You might have to run the file as administrator on Windows.

 ## How to uninstall?